-3rd September 2018: To mark the one-year anniversary of Steely Dan co-founder Walter Becker's untimely passing, this latest update to the Steely Dan Dictionary adds 10 new entries, all taken from Walter's two fondly-remembered solo albums: 11 Tracks of Whack (1994) and Circus Money (2008).
+3rd September 2018: To mark the one-year anniversary of Steely Dan co-founder Walter Becker's untimely passing, this latest update to the Steely Dan Dictionary adds 10 new entries, all taken from Walter's pair of much-admired solo albums: 11 Tracks of Whack (1994) and Circus Money (2008).
 Simply scroll down this page to see all the new entries.

 Also, you can enter your email address below to receive notification when this site is updated in future.
 (No spam, I promise!)

 Referring to wine made in the Alsace region of France — more commonly referred to as simply "Alsace wine" (or Vin d'Alsace in French).

 Located along the border between France and Germany, control of the region of Alsace has ping-ponged between the two countries over the centuries, so it's no surprise that wine from the region is Germanic in style: 90% of production being white wine, dominated by Germanic grape varieties like Gewurztraminer and Riesling, though usually drier than their sweet German counterparts.

 Bakersfield is a city in California, about 100 miles north of Los Angeles.
 Its population is approximately 365,000, making it the ninth-most populous city in California.